 MANNER OF SUBMISSION:

-If you are writing from North America: Authors should submit their articles to email@example.com.
+Authors should submit their articles to firstname.lastname@example.org.
 Please include an abstract that includes your main thesis and a summary of your arguments as a separate document.
 Please also indicate in the body of your email: 1) your subject and what category (from the above list) your writing falls into, 2) your approach and why your treatment of this subject is relevant and/or compelling to the Journal readers, and 3) how your background / experience / training equips you to treat the subject.
 Editors will respond via email as to the suitability of the article, the timing of the publication, and/or whether we would like some more work done on it.

 If a writer submits a piece published previously, he or she is solely responsible for obtaining permission to publish it on the Journal of Urban Mission.
 Writers retain copyright for work published on the Journal of Urban Mission.